Thessaloniki Documentary Festival: Agora Doc Market

 The newly established Pitching Forum is a co-financing and co-production platform dedicated to projects from Southeastern Europe, the Eastern Mediterranean countries and the Middle East.
 It consists of a two-day workshop, an all-day Pitching Forum and two-day round table meetings.

-The Agora Doc Market further hosts masterclasses, the Agora Lab, Doc Counceling, as well as the Meet the Future initiative, supporting emerging documentary filmmakers from the Balkans and Southeastern Europe.
+The Agora Doc Market further hosts masterclasses, the Agora Lab, Doc Counseling, as well as the Meet the Future initiative, supporting emerging documentary filmmakers from the Balkans and Southeastern Europe.